Rail and Tree: The Story of the Cochin Forest Steam Tramway

 Madakkuvazhikal

-A unique feature that started from the second section of the tramway system was the zigzag curves through which the tramway ascended and descended the mountains.
-Known as the Madakkuvazhikal, the workers referred to these curves as ‘three points climb up’ and ‘two points climb down’.
-In these climbs, the train moved through an extended line to an endpoint and started moving backwards in reverse, rolling along the main line until it reached another reverse point.
-These movements took the train up and down the climbs which helped with the transportation of timber.
+A unique technical feature that began from the mountainous second section of the tramway system was the zigzag curves through which the tramway ascended and descended the mountains.
+For a short distance (corresponding to the middle leg of the letter “Z”), the direction of travel is reversed, before the original direction is resumed.
+Ideal for climbing steep gradients with no need to make tunnels and heavy earthworks, the switchback or Zig Zag tracks were called Madakkuvazhikal by workers, refering to ‘three points climb up’ and ‘two points climb down’.
+These movements took the train up and down the mountain side which helped with the transportation of timber.

 Staff